 The blood sample is taken from a vein in your arm.
 An elastic band is wrapped around your upper arm.
 It may feel tight.
 You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

 Risks of a blood test

 The overnight dexamethasone suppression test involves taking a dose of a corticosteroid medicine called dexamethasone to see how it affects the level of a hormone called cortisol in the blood.
 This test screens for Cushing's syndrome, a condition in which excess amounts of cortisol are being produced by the adrenal glands.
-Test results are usually available in 2 to 3 days.
+Test results are usually available in a few days.

 The normal values listed here—called a reference range—are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.

 Reasons you may not be able to have the test or why the results may not be helpful include:

 Some people may quickly process (metabolize) the dose of dexamethasone.
 In these people, cortisol levels will not drop unless a higher dose of the medicine is given.

 What To Think About

 eMedicineHealth Medical Reference from Healthwise